Flooding - Weymouth and Portland Borough Council

 For 'ordinary watercourses' within the district, Dorset County Council has powers to enforce the Land Drainage Act.
 For 'main rivers' the Environment Agency has the equivalent powers.

-Advice for flood response - For the Chiswell area during severe flood warnings
+Advice for flood response during severe flood warnings

 Planning for floods